Billy yelled across the waiting room as Bert emerged through the mechanical hospital door.

 Clint was also impressed at Billy’s technique of getting others to buy him drinks.

 “That motherfucker doesn’t even need to ask,” Clint would tell his part-time bartender, Antonio.
 “You just watch him some night.
 I don’t know how he does it.
-People won’t want to listen, then they will find themselves not being able to control their eavesdropping.
-They will buy him drinks to continue his tirades or they will buy him drinks just to shut his rambling ass up.
-Regardless, that talking motherfucker will leave out of this place totally blitzed and never have to open his wallet once.”
+People won’t want to listen, then they can’t help it.
+They will buy him drinks to keep the tirades going or they will buy him drinks just to shut him up..
+Regardless, that talky motherfucker will leave out of this place totally blitzed without opening his wallet.
+Sometimes he walks in here with no wallet at all and still gets torn up by the end.”

 “The tall green stalks,” Billy continued, “loomed high above the broken soil where they had once sprung up.”